-Despite the ongoing challenge of fulfilling the agency's mission and strategic goals in light of diminished federal funding, DCHA acknowledges that the flexibility provided by its MTW designation has lessened the impact on the provision of core services by reductions in federal funding.
-In FY2016, DCHA continued to aggressively seek ways to utilize the agency's MTW authority to fulfill its mission and strategic goals in ways that are reflective of local housing needs, while implementing activities designed to meet one or more the MTW statutory objectives.
+DCHA has been faced with the challenge of fulfilling the agency's mission and strategic goals in light of diminished federal funding over the last few years, including the impact of sequestration.
+However, DCHA acknowledges that the flexibility provided by its MTW designation has lessened the impact on the provision of core services by reductions in federal funding.
+DCHA will continue to aggressively seek ways to utilize the agency's MTW authority to fulfill its mission and strategic goals in ways that are reflective of local housing needs, while implementing activities designed to meet one or more the MTW statutory objectives.

-The following outlines the progress DCHA made in FY2016 to meet the agency's long-term and short-term goals and objectives.
+The following outlines the progress DCHA made in FY2014 to meet the agency's long-term and short-term goals and objectives.